Adani Green Energy Reports Strong FY26 Performance with 34% Energy Sales Growth

 *this image is generated using AI for illustrative purposes only.

 Adani Green Energy has announced the outcome of its board meeting held on April 24, 2026, where directors approved audited financial results for Q4FY26 and made several key governance appointments.
 The company reported strong operational performance with 34% growth in energy sales alongside significant organizational changes.
-Following the board meeting, the company has also released audio recordings of the analysts and investors call pertaining to the audited financial results.
+Following the board meeting, the company has also released audio recordings and official transcript of the analysts and investors call pertaining to the audited financial results.

 Financial Results Approval